 Compass, name tag, rules of the game and a simplified map of the place.
 These will be the only means we can use to orient yourselves among the stages.
 For the conduct of the Orienteering day, it is not necessary to get special equipment, just hiking shoes and a k-way to protect yourselves in case of rain dampness.

-The whole event is created and conceived by TeamWorking staff in order to let the incentive travel have all the necessary elements to create, consolidate and develop individual and group skills.
+The whole event is created and conceived by the TeamWorking staff to allow the incentive trip to have all those qualitative elements necessary for the development of fundamental components, the creation and consolidation of individual and group skills.

-Each team must find some specific points marked on the map.
-Having find the first point, the team will proceed as quickly as possible to the next goal.
-At each check point the teams will have to solve riddles to continue to the next point.
-Each playground area will be controlled by a trainer, in order to guarantee safety and success of the activity.
+Each group must find specific points that can be traced on the map.
+Once the first point is found, the team will proceed as fast as they can to the next objective.
+Teams will have to solve puzzles at each check point in order to continue to the next point.
+Each area of the playground will be “manned” by one of our leaders in order to ensure the safety and success of the activities.

-At the end of the activity, the winning team will receive prizes.
+At the end of the activity there will be an award ceremony for the winning team.